-The research proposal must be submitted on the forms F-1 to F-10 (see list on page 27) that can be found on our website at www.healtheffects.org/funding.htm.
-Investigators should consult the Instructions for Completing the Application found on pages 23-26.
+The research proposal must be submitted on the forms F-1 to F-12 (see list on page 33) that can be found on our website at www.healtheffects.org/funding.htm.
+Note that there is a separate set of forms for this Award; Form F-12 is optional.
+Investigators should consult the Instructions for Completing the Application found on pages 27-31.
 Please note that the required font size is 11 point with 1-inch margins.
 Please check our website for updates.
-Two copies (one unbound, signed original and one extra copy) of each application, plus a CD, DVD, or memory stick with all application materials are needed by HEI for the review process.
 Letters of recommendation can be included with the application or be submitted to HEI directly by the referent.
+Please notify Dr. Sunshine which referents will be sending letters directly to HEI.